 China is one of the world’s great financial powerhouses.
 With its population of nearly 1.4 billion people and its considerable growth, it is understandably high on most multinational companies’ wish lists for expansion.

-But despite these uncertainties, there are still rich opportunities for businesses moving into the Chinese market, especially in manufacturing, energy, real estate and commodities trading.
+But once these eventually clear, there should still be rich opportunities for businesses moving into the Chinese market, especially in manufacturing, energy, real estate and commodities trading.
 One key piece of executing business successfully is managing payroll in China, in line with the country’s complex payroll laws, tax requirements and employment considerations.
 Here, you’ll get the key facts on getting started:

 Getting Started with China Payroll

-The favoured locations for global businesses setting up in China are the major industrial and financial centres of Shanghai, Beijing and Guangzhou, or one of China’s many free trade zones, of which Shanghai has one.
+The favored locations for global businesses setting up in China are the major industrial and financial centers of Shanghai, Beijing and Guangzhou, or one of China’s many free trade zones, of which Shanghai has one.
 Once an organization has selected an office location, a proof of lease is required to start the registration process.

 Joint ventures (JVs), representative offices (ROs), and wholly foreign-owned enterprises (WFOEs) are the three most common business structures for multinational companies in China.
 Because there are significant limitations on JVs and ROs, WFOEs are the most popular for those intending to conduct revenue-generating business in China long-term.

 Setting up a WFOE used to be extremely complex.
 But in an effort to simplify and speed up the process, a new ‘Five-In-One Business Licence’ was introduced by the Chinese authorities in 2017.
 This combines five key elements of registration into a single (albeit lengthy) online application:

 - Business license: the main registration certificate, valid for a certain duration according to the company’s investment plans

 - Organization code: the unique code used for communications with government departments